michauMiau/esphome-blekeyboard-adv/README.md

 ## Credits
 * Thanks to all [ESPHome](https://github.com/esphome/esphome) contributors;
+* Thanks to ... for the original repo
 * Thanks to [@T-vK](https://github.com/T-vK) for the [ESP32-BLE-Keyboard](https://github.com/T-vK/ESP32-BLE-Keyboard) library;
 * Thanks to [@h2zero](https://github.com/h2zero) for the [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino) library.